wfs1234/Accelerometer-Data-Cleaning/README.md

 There are 180 observations and 82 columns.
 The two key columns are "Test_Subject" and "activity".
 There's also a column that labels the activity values.
 The other values are summarized as an average of their original value.

+# R - Based Data Cleaning

+The R script in this repo will clean and format the data linked below.
+It assumes you've already unzipped the data, and requires some slight modification to run on your machine.
+The working directory has to be set to where you unzipped the file linked below.

+Example output from this code is also included in thise repo.

 # Links to External Data